Flashpoint (comics): Plot

 Barry Allen wakes up to discover everything and everyone around him has changed.
-He is not Flash, nor does he have powers.
-His mother Nora (deceased in his own timeline) is alive; his father, Henry, died of a heart attack three years ago (alive and in prison in his own timeline).
+He is not the Flash, nor does he have powers.
+His mother Nora Allen (deceased in his own timeline) is alive; his father, Henry Allen, died of a heart attack three years ago (alive and in prison in his own timeline).
 Captain Cold is Central City's greatest hero, the Justice League was never established, and even Superman is seemingly nonexistent.
 In Gotham City, Batman throws a criminal off a building.
 Cyborg and Batman have a conference with a group of superheroes to discuss how Wonder Woman's Amazons have conquered the United Kingdom, while Aquaman's Atlanteans have sunk the rest of Western Europe, and the battle between the two has caused massive death and destruction.
 America is similarly endangered.
 The heroes cannot cooperate to find a solution, and the meeting is ended.
 Barry Allen drives to the Batcave, where Batman attacks him.
-Batman is revealed to be Thomas Wayne—in this timeline his son, Bruce, was killed by the robber instead of his wife and himself.
+Batman is revealed to be Thomas Wayne—in this timeline his son, Bruce, was killed by the robber instead of his wife Martha Wayne and himself.
 In this timeline, Thomas brutally beat the robber to death for murdering Bruce, and Martha went insane at the loss of her son, becoming the Joker.

 In the flooded remains of Paris, Deathstroke captains a pirate ship in search of his daughter.
 Emperor Aquaman appears and stabs Deathstroke in the chest and attacks Deathstroke's crew (Sonar, Icicle, and Clayface).
 Sonar is able to remove a piece of the trident from Deathstroke's chest and heal him.
 At Wayne Manor, Barry tries to explain to Thomas about his secret identity as the Flash and his relationship to Bruce Wayne.
 Barry's memory begins to spontaneously realign itself to the altered timeline and Barry realizes that the world of Flashpoint is not a parallel dimension, but an alternate reality.
 Barry's ring ejects Eobard Thawne's Reverse-Flash costume and causes Barry to believe that his enemy is responsible for changing history.
 Barry decides to recreate the accident that gave him his powers in a bid to undo the damage caused by Thawne, but his initial attempt fails and leaves him badly burned.